turingschool/gear-up/microaggressions_group1.md

 Allow each person in your group 2 minutes to share their reactions to the writing prompt above.
 Then, use the following prompt to focus on for the rest of your time.

-Pick one of Chee's encounters from "A Month of Microaggressions" and reflect on how that episode, in the context of regular similar incidents, would affect you if you were Chee.
-If helpful, you can use these questions to guide your reflection.
+**Building Understanding**: Pick one of Chee's encounters from "A Month of Microaggressions" and reflect on how that episode would affect you if you were Chee.
+Use these questions to guide your discussion:

-* How would you feel, physically, immediately after this encounter?
+* What makes this encounter a microaggression?
+Why?
-* How would you feel, emotionally, immediately after this encounter?
+* How would you feel, physically and/or emotionally, immediately after this encounter?
 * How do you feel about the person who directed that comment at you?
 * How could you build empathy for that person?
 * How would you recover from the incident?
 Assuming the incident was somewhat upsetting, what process would you go through to get back to how you felt beforehand?